-If you prefer a user interface, or you do not have much experience using a terminal, you can use your Git service provider’s user interface (such as GitHub) with the actions in a Domino workspace’s navigation pane such as Sync to Git, Sync to Domino, and Pull.
+If you prefer a user interface, or you do not have much experience using a terminal, you can use your Git service provider’s user interface (such as GitHub) with the actions in a Domino workspace’s navigation pane such as Select and Sync (if configured in your environment), Sync to Domino, and Pull.

 - Use the terminal

-Start a terminal in your workspace and use Git just like you would oin a local environment.
+Start a terminal in your workspace and use Git just like you would in a local environment.
 See the Git cheatsheet for common workflows.

 - Use the plugin